 Each breast also contains blood vessels and vessels that carry lymph.
 The lymph vessels lead to small bean-shaped organs called lymph nodes, clusters of which are found under the arm, above the collarbone, and in the chest, as well as in many other parts of the body.

-There may be other reasons for your physician to recommend a mammography.
+There may be other reasons for your physician to recommend a mastectomy.